 Housing costs are typically the single largest expenditure for individuals.
 It is therefore assumed that a home is the single most valuable asset for homeowners.
 While many people in Wisconsin enjoy a good housing situation, many are struggling.
+According to the State of Wisconsin's

-Households in the low-income range may have great difficulty finding adequate housing within their means that can accommodate their needs.
+2000 Consolidated Plan: For the State's Housing and Community Development Needs, households in the low-income range have great difficulty finding adequate housing within their means that can accommodate their needs.
 A lack of affordable housing not only affects these individuals, but also has effects on population and migration patterns, economic development, and the local tax base.

-Table 2-3 provides housing values of specified owner-occupied units.
-A housing unit is owneroccupied if the owner or co-owner lives in the unit even if it is mortgaged or not fully paid for.
+Table 2-4 provides housing values of specified owner-occupied units for 2000.
+A housing unit is owner-occupied if the owner or co-owner lives in the unit even if it is mortgaged or not fully paid for.
 The U.S. Bureau of the Census determines value by the respondent's estimate of how much the property (house and lot, mobile home and lot, or condominium unit) would sell for if it were for sale.